1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsArtsRISE Grant is sponsored by Ohio Arts Council.
-Provides financial support to arts and cultural organizations creating inclusive programming for underrepresented communities.
+Provides financial support to arts and cultural organizations in Ohio that create inclusive programming for historically underrepresented communities, enhancing access to the arts across the state.

 Get alerted about grants like this